‘I simply didn’t understand why my first entrance had to be on a motorbike.’

 © Julian Perkins

-Cambridge Handel Opera Company will be staging Handel’s Rodelinda in Cambridge at The Great Hall, The Leys, in April 2018.
+Cambridge Handel Opera Company mounted its first staged production in April 2018 with Handel’s Rodelinda.
 Please write to Julian Perkins through his Contact page if you would like details of CHOC’s tempting Friends’ Scheme...

 This article was published in Handel News 67, October 2016.